 Hwang adds: ‘There is the efficiency and seamlessness of the airport experience at Hong Kong.
 The other GBA airports have good hardware in terms of grand buildings and so forth, but the soft side – the flows, efficiency and overall passenger experience – gives us a real advantage.’

 This is reflected by HKIA winning Best Airport for Transit Passengers in the 2018 SkyTrax Awards.
 General Manager Airport Service Delivery Patrick Yu says: ‘While it’s an award for HKIA, we are the biggest airline group at the airport.
 So you are talking about our airlines, and we should be proud of that.’

 Another aspect of the airport’s connectivity is its transport links, the most visible of which are the HZMB and ferries from across the Pearl River Delta.
 ‘We are aligned with the Airport Authority in supporting Hong Kong as a hub,’ says Hogg.
 ‘We launched new routes and will continue to do so to support the hub – and we will make it multi-modal with the new connectivity to the region.’

 We will hear the term ‘multi-modal’ a lot in the future.
-It means using the various transport options across the GBA – road, rail and sea – which will help customers start their journeys on Cathay Pacific and Cathay Dragon closer to home.
+It means using the various transport options across the GBA – road, rail and sea – which will help customers start their journeys on Cathay Pacific closer to home.
 So far, this has included bundling fares and ferry trips through codeshares with ferry companies for trips from Guangzhou, Humen, Macao, Nansha, Shenzhen, Zhongshan and Zhuhai.

 ‘These are already seamless connections for people coming in from the GBA, and we will keep looking at how we can do more and better,’ says Hwang.
 ‘From the commercial side, we are trying to have joined-up fare products for customers.’